muniab047/Akhewat-telegram-bot/README.md

 ## Description
 Akhewat Telegram Bot is a smart Telegram bot designed to enhance students' learning experiences by providing easy access to a wide range of educational materials.
 From course outlines to textbooks and lecture videos, this bot serves as a comprehensive resource hub for students, helping them manage their studies effectively.
 To optimize data retrieval, the bot uses a Telegram channel as a database for file storage, allowing for faster access to resources by forwarding files rather than uploading them and PostgreSQL for persistent state managment.

+## Features
+- **Comprehensive Course Access**: Quickly retrieve course outlines, lecture notes, textbooks, exams, and video resources across various subjects.
+- **User-Friendly Interface**: Simple and intuitive commands for users to easily navigate and access materials.
+- **Real-Time Updates**: Leverages webhook integration with Telegram for instant notifications and responses.
+- **Persistent Data Storage**: Utilizes PostgreSQL for secure and reliable data management, ensuring users' access to the latest content.
+- **Multi-Subject Support**: Covers a wide range of subjects, catering to diverse academic needs and preferences.

 ## Installation Instructions

 ### Prerequisites